-We believe that our current cash and cash equivalents will be sufficient to satisfy our anticipated capital requirements through June 30, 2009.
-Our projections of our capital requirements through June 30, 2009 and beyond, are subject to substantial uncertainty.
+We believe that our current cash and cash equivalents will be sufficient to satisfy our anticipated capital requirements to June 30, 2009.
+Our projections of our capital requirements through June 30, 2009 and beyond are subject to substantial uncertainty.
 Our current and future working capital requirements may change depending upon numerous factors, including: results of our research and development activities; progress or lack of progress in our preclinical studies or clinical trials; our drug substance requirements to support clinical programs; our ability to enter into collaborations that provide us with funding, up-front payments, milestone or other payments; changes in the focus, direction, or costs of our research and development programs; the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing our patent claims; competitive and technological advances; the potential need to develop, acquire or license new technologies and products; our business development activities; new regulatory requirements implemented by regulatory authorities; the timing and outcome of any regulatory review process; and our commercialization activities, if any.
 Any such change could mean additional capital may be required earlier than June 2009 or more capital thereafter may be required than we had anticipated.
 To finance our operations beyond June 2009, or earlier if necessary, we will need to raise substantial additional funds through either the sale of additional equity, the issuance of debt, the establishment of collaborations that provide us with funding, the out-license or sale of certain aspects of our intellectual property portfolio, or from other sources.
 We might not be able to raise the necessary capital or such funding may not be available on favorable terms or at all.
+If we cannot obtain adequate funding we might be required to delay, scale back or eliminate certain research and development studies, consider business combinations or shut down some, or all of our operations.